Code-4-Community/c4c-dev-docs/docs/sftt/sfft-map-frontend.md

 The blocks that a user has reserved are stored in the SFFT database.
 Upon navigating to the 'Reservations Map', a get request for the user's reserved blocks is made.
 Then a query is made with these block IDs for the rest of the ArcGIS block data and the corresponding blocks are displayed on the map.

-The map itself is the `Map` component.
+The map itself is the `MapComponent`.
 This allows users to move around Boston and interact with the blocks from ArcGIS.
 The colored shapes represent blocks and the red lines represent private streets.
-The `Map` also allows users to find their location and to toggle labels for the blocks.
+The `MapComponent` also allows users to find their location and to toggle labels for the blocks.

 Clicking on of the colored blocks displays a popup with the information about a specific block, its ID and Reservation Status which is either open, reserved, or complete.
 Depending on the reservation status, a user is able to interact with blocks of different statuses in different ways.
 Clicking on one of the buttons in the bottom left corner of the popup adds it to a list of active blocks.

-These lists are available above the `Map` component in the `SelectedBlocks` component.
+These lists are available above the `MapComponent` in the `SelectedBlocks` component.
 A user can open the popver which displays the IDs of the currently selected blocks.
 Clicking the X on one of these blocks triggers a callback to the `MapContainerView` to remove that block from the selected list.
 Clicking the other button will trigger a Post request to the SFFT api to change the reservation status of each blocks in the active list.
 There are separate lists for reserving, releasing, and completing blocks.

 # Map router